Building Reliable LLM Pipelines with Pydantic and LangChain

 requires_human_review: bool = Field(..., description="Whether human review is needed")

-def moderate_content(content: str, llm) -> ContentModerationResult:
+def moderate_content(self, content: str, content_type: str = "text") -> ContentModerationResult:

 Be objective and consistent in your evaluation.